huggingface/transformers/docs/source/main_classes/trainer.rst

    .. code-block:: bash

-       deepspeed --include localhost:1 ./finetune_trainer.py
+       deepspeed --include localhost:1 examples/seq2seq/run_seq2seq.py ...

-   In this example, we tell DeepSpeed to use GPU 1.
+   In this example, we tell DeepSpeed to use GPU 1 (second gpu).

 Deployment in Notebooks
 =======================================================================================================================

-The problem with notebooks is that there is no normal ``deepspeed`` launcher to rely on, so under certain setups we have to emulate it.
+The problem with running notebook cells as a script is that there is no normal ``deepspeed`` launcher to rely on, so under certain setups we have to emulate it.

 Here is how you'd have to adjust your training code in the notebook to use DeepSpeed.